ux-at-icfnext/cwig/pages/patterns/checkbox.md

     Checkboxes are an easily understandable way to indicate that users can select one or more answers to a question or items from a list.
 They’re always followed by a label or instructions that clearly indicate what checking the box represents."
 usa-link: https://designsystem.digital.gov/components/checkbox/
 specification: |
-on click of unselected chechbox, element is selected. on click of selected checkbox, element is unselected.
+on click of unselected checkhbox, element is selected. on click of selected checkbox, element is unselected.